ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 validatingwebhookconfiguration.admissionregistration.k8s.io/metallb-webhook-configuration created
 ~~~

 The lines inform about the resources created by your deployment.
 They could also show sporadic warnings about deprecated apis still used by the software you're installing in your cluster.

+> [!IMPORTANT]
+> **The deployment in the cluster may be successful, but the deployed service may have issues**\
-If you don't get a lot of warnings or, worse, errors, the deployment can be considered successful like in the output above.
+> Be aware that, even if you do not get a lot of warnings or, worse, errors, the deployment may not have been truly successful due to issues that go beyond what Kubernetes can detect, like configuration problems specific to the deployed service.

 Give MetalLB around a couple of minutes to get ready, then check with `kubectl` that it's been deployed in your cluster.